clasqm/yabasiclibs/linuxmisc/README.md

 All routines are case-sensitive.

-Developed on elementary OS 0.4 "Loki" (i.e. Linux), but it should work on any system that will run both yabasic and the command in question.
+Developed on elementary OS 0.4 "Loki" and Lubuntu 18.04 (i.e. Linux), but it should work on any system that will run both yabasic and the command in question.

 The *yabasic* I use for development is version 2.78.5, compiled and installed from source obtained at www.yabasic.de.